hazra1991/hazra1991.github.io/_posts/2025-08-18-opentelemetry-unified-observability-simplified-part-2.md

 >🔥 This is where Langfuse puts its extra stuff (langfuse.observation.input/output).
 >🔥 You can add any key/value here, as long as the type is one of the allowed OTEL types (string, int, double, bool).
-{: .prompt-info}
+> There are semantic conventions for this as well , like `db.sytem` and all but not enforced {: .prompt-info}

 #### **What Parts Are Auto-Generated?**